anameili-gomez/42_cursus/02 FdF/README.md

 # Fdf

 `Fdf` is a program that interprets a map provided as a parameter.
 The map is represented by a matrix where each number corresponds to a height value.
-The program generates a 3D visualization of the map in a separate window.
+The program generates a 3D visualization of the isometric projection of the map in a separate window.
 You can close the window by clicking the "X" button or pressing the `ESC` key.

 ## Bonus